 The following proclamations confirm the Governor’s (present & past) commitment to NJ citizens by declaring October as Cyber Security Awareness month.

 The Office of School Preparedness & Emergency Planning (OSPEP) is part of the Division of the Chief of Staff.
 Its goal is to protect the health, safety, and welfare of the school population by providing direct support to New Jersey's schools in establishing safe and secure school environments and increasing their capacity to respond in the event of crises.

-Children’s Privacy Protection
+Revised Children’s Online Privacy Protection Rule

 Net Cetera (from Onguard Online) is a booklet to help parents explain the dangers of being online, to their children.
 It also includes a glossary of current computer terms as well as links to additional Cyber Security awareness websites.
 This booklet will help parents explain to their children, the importance of using proper manners when communicating online or through mobile devices (cell phone, laptop), as well as the dangers of texting, sexting, and becoming a cyber bully.
 Additionally, it explains the dangers of person to person file sharing (P2P or peer to peer), what parental controls are available for computers and mobile devices, as well as how to protect your child’s privacy through the use of laws and permissions you give or don’t give.
 Discussing this book together, parents and their children will have an increased knowledge of the “do’s and don’ts” of Cyber Security.